 Schedule an Advising Appointment

-Schedule an appointment with a International Studies advisor through the online appointment system.
-The Program in International and Comparative Studies Undergraduate Academic Advising Office is located in Weiser Hall (high-rise building), 500 Church Street, Suite 341 (third floor), Ann Arbor.
+The Program in International and Comparative Studies (PICS) has two full-time undergraduate academic advisors.
+Students are welcome to schedule an appointment with either advisor through the online appointment system.
+The PICS Undergraduate Academic Advising Office is located in Weiser Hall (high-rise building), 500 Church Street, Suite 341 (third floor), Ann Arbor.
 Students and prospective students are encouraged to meet with an International Studies advisor early and regularly in their undergraduate academic career.
 It is advisable to meet with an advisor by the first semester of your sophomore year.
 To ensure a successful advising appointment, students should check their progress by generating an updated LSA Audit Checklist and come with prepared questions.
 The LSA Audit Checklist is an easy-to-read checklist of where you are at with all of your LSA degree requirements, including current elections.
 This checklist is for advising purposes only, so if you have questions or concerns, follow-up with your general LSA advisor or major/minor advisor.

 Declared International Studies majors and minors, and students considering the major or minor, should also see the Frequently Asked Questions (FAQ) page and the PICS Undergraduate Student Handbook.
 Undeclared students should plan to attend one of the International Studies Information Sessions.

 For general LSA distribution requirements, students should make also an appointment to see a general advisor in the LSA Newnan Advising Office, 1255 Angell Hall.